 No doubt if you are facing a charge for a drug crime in Arizona you have questions.
-You not only have your future on the line, but you are risking severe penalties for a drug crime conviction.
-Contact My AZ Criminal Defense Lawyers if you would like to ask questions specific to your drug charges and situation.
+For one thing, you not only have your future on the line, but you are risking severe penalties for a drug crime conviction.
+Therefore, contact My AZ Criminal Defense Lawyers if you would like to ask questions specific to your drug charges and situation.
 Our firm offers a FREE CONSULTATION by phone or in office.
 Schedule your no-obligation consult with an attorney who is experienced in defending clients in Arizona facing drug-related charges.
-We can help you by providing information, options, and help you to understand your rights.
+Also, we can help you by providing information, options, and help you to understand your rights.
 Our team would be glad to assist and offer our help regarding your drug crime issue.

 Arizona has Drug Courts?

 Drug courts are special courts that handle drug crimes involving drug addicted offenders.
-These special courts help offenders that need orders of supervision and/or treatment programs.
-This type of court works with health treatment programs to help those individuals addicted to drugs.
+For example, these special courts help offenders that need orders of supervision and/or treatment programs.
+In fact, this type of court works with health treatment programs to help those individuals addicted to drugs.
 Rehabilitation, many times, is the penalty preferred by offenders to jail time.
-The drug courts provide defendants with this kind of support to minimize repeat drug crimes.
+Addtionally, the drug courts provide defendants with this kind of support to minimize repeat drug crimes.

 What is meant by “over the threshold amount”?

 When talking drug charges, Arizona law recognizes thresholds to regulate the amount of drug in possession.
 It also regulates the penalties that follow.
 Often this is debated and argued.
-If a person is in possession of a certain amount of a drug, there is mandatory prison time.
-The specified amount of the drug in possession is considered the threshold amount, and this varies depending on the type of drug.
+Also, if a person is in possession of a certain amount of a drug, there is mandatory prison time.
+Consequently, the specified amount of the drug in possession is considered the threshold amount, and this varies depending on the type of drug.

 Does Expungement concerning drug charges exist in Arizona?

 In Arizona, Expunging a criminal record is actually “setting aside” a conviction.
-Arizona doesn’t refer to expungement as clearing a record, as other states do.
-The state of Arizona does allow this act after a drug crime conviction.
+Also, Arizona doesn’t refer to expungement as clearing a record, as other states do.
+Although, the state of Arizona does allow this act after a drug crime conviction.

 How is “possession for sale” determined?